jeronimocalvosanchez/jcs-kata/helloworld-springboot-web/README.md

     - `mvc.perform` will make one HTTP request, using GET method to`http://localhost:8080/hello`
     - Then the test expects the response to be status `200 OK` and its content to be `"Hello, World!"`

-Note that we are using two endpoints just to illustrate how URL mapping will work with Spring Boot Web
+Note that we are using three endpoints just to illustrate how URL mapping will work with Spring Boot Web
 * `"/"` will be mapped to `http://localhost:8080` since `8080` is the default port
 * `"/hello"` will be mapped to `http://localhost:8080/hello`
+* `"/bye"` will be mapped to `http://localhost:8080/bye`

 ```java
 package com.htic.kata.helloworld.hwspringbootweb.controller;